-50% off poetry books
+50% Sale off most books

 Runecomes from the Gothic word ‘runa’, meaning ‘secret’.
 In Old English it came to mean secret writing, and in Old Irish, spelled rún, it meant by extension a secret or treasured love.
 It has also been borrowed into Finnish where ‘runo’ means ‘poem’.
 The poets Robert Graves and Valentin Iremonger in a correspondence in 1944 described poetry as ‘a shared secret’.